 The planer or jointer debate has been one that has been debated since the beginning of time, or at least when the two tools became accessible by the public.
 In certain scenarios, you might need a jointer where parallelism isn’t that important (parts of furniture hidden from eyesight like the bottom of cabinets or bed frames).
 In other cases, you’ll need a planer to dimension your stock.

 If you’re still unsure whether to prioritize one over the other, we recommend you take a look at planer-jointer combos.
 This is a versatile tool for people who need both functions but can’t invest in both machines for whatever reason.
 A planer-jointer tool is great for those with limited space or who are just looking for a one-thing-does-all type of machine.

 However, a combo tool such as this doesn’t come without a few drawbacks.
 One of the most considerable cons of a planer-jointer is the amount of time it takes to switch it from jointer mode to planer mode and vice versa.
 If time isn’t a factor in your line of work, then we say go for it.
 If you’re looking to reduce your downtime, a jointer-planer isn’t the way to go.

-The question of how a jointer differs from a planer is one that has been repeatedly asked and will continue to be asked in the future.
-A jointer tears away the material of your board in order to make it sit flat.
+The question of how a jointer differs from a planer has been repeatedly asked and will continue to be asked in the future.
+A jointer tears away the material of your board to make it sit flat.
 If there are twists or curls, a jointer will sort it right out.
 A planer will make one side of the board parallel to the other.
 If your board is naturally curled and hasn’t been flattened, either by hand or by passing over a jointer, then the planer will replicate the curve on the cut-side.